ELC/elc.github.io-content/pages/donations.md

 All the posts and content of this blog is free and promotes both free and open source software, as well as monetary and intellectual accessibility.
-If you want to support it, please check out the privacy-first ad at the [main site](https://elc.github.io/).
+If you want to support it, please check out the privacy-first ad at top.
 Helping with fixing typos, suggesting edits, or leaving feedback in the comments is also valuable.
 If you like this content, please share it with others who might find it useful.

 If you want to contribute financially, use any of the following options: